 - Incorporate these tips on handling audio descriptions into your screencast lectures and create high quality audio.

 - Familiarize yourself with the processes of your campus’ accessibility services for students with disabilities.
-These services will assist in the provision of alternative formats, including captioned video, for students registered with their offices
+These services will assist in the provision of alternative formats, including live, real-time captioning of video, for students registered with their offices.

 Make your Quercus course content accessible

 There are many features and strategies that can enhance the accessibility of the content in Quercus.

 - Add alternative text (i.e., tags) when embedding external images.

 - Include text headers and use indention within modules to help guide student navigation.

 - Use a meaningful naming convention in modules and items within modules (e.g., name the module “Chapter 1: Introduction to Sociology,” not just “Chapter 1”).